Things were going well for Monica, until a middle aged stalker took an interest in her.

 "Only a few of the older lads do that."
-She got into his car relieved that she didn't have to worry about the stranger anymore, and also noticing the huge grin across Dave's face.
+She got into his car relieved that she didn't have to worry about the stranger anymore, and also noticing the huge grin on Dave's face.
 Monica knew that Dave fancied her, but then Dave fancied anyone in a skirt.

 As they drove past the side gate, Monica looked at the man as he stood lighting a cigarette.
 He stared straight back at her and she felt a sudden chill as if his stare had cut into her.
 She looked away wondering what he was up to and thinking that maybe he was planning to break into the school, or maybe not, but she thought that he was certainly up to no good.

 She glanced at Dave and thought it couldn't just be a coincidence that he happened to be driving along this back street as she left the hall and she wondered what he really wanted.

 "So," Dave said.
 "I hear you're working with Anne at that Italian place?"

 "Yeah," Monica said.
 She didn't think the question that important and her thoughts went back to the sinister appearance of the man in the recess.

 "Nice girl Anne."

 "If you fancy her you're out of luck.
 She's going steady," she said, speaking as if she had finally dismissed the man from her mind.